(Photo courtesy of NetPS Plant Finder)

 Widely used in aquariums and water features, this immersed or pondside plant will eventually grow in large mats, with dainty blue flowers year round; a great groundcover for wet pondside soils; leaves are aromatic when crushed

-Lemon Bacopa is an herbaceous perennial with a ground-hugging habit of growth.
+Lemon Bacopa is an herbaceous annual with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.